-In conclusion, goal setting is not rocket science.
+In conclusion, using a goal setting tips guide is not rocket science.
 All that it takes is strong will power along with all the knowledge that you’ve learned so far.

-Try out the tactics and tips mentioned above to be able to set successful goals so that you can achieve the life that you want!
+Try out the tactics and goals setting tips mentioned above to be able to set successful goals so that you can achieve the life that you want!

 Featured photo credit: Danielle MacInnes via unsplash.com

 |||^||Smart Insights: The difference between marketing objectives and marketing goals?|

 |||^||University of California: SMART Goals: A How-To Guide|

 |||^||Frontiers in Psychology: Significant Work Is About Self-Realization and Broader Purpose: Defining the Key Dimensions of Meaningful Work|

 |||^||Dummies: The Major Steps In The Self-Publishing Process|

 |||^||Personal Growth: The Most Powerful Questions That Shaped My 20s (So Far)|